 In considering whether to recommend that a bill should be given a provisional slot, PBL Committee will consider factors such as the need for the bill (and whether a similar outcome can be achieved by secondary legislation or without legislation), its relationship to the political priorities of the government, the progress that has been made in working up the proposals for the bill and whether the bill has been published in draft for consultation.

 Once the provisional programme has been agreed by Cabinet, PBL Committee will review it in the lead-up to the beginning of the session.
 About a month before the start of the session the Cabinet will finalise the programme.
-This will be announced in the Queen’s Speech at the state opening of Parliament, which begins the session.
+This will be announced in the King’s Speech at the state opening of Parliament, which begins the session.
 The policy contained in the bill will also need agreement from the appropriate policy committee of the Cabinet.

 Preparation of the bill